ThGaskin/NeuralABM/README.md

-# Neural parameter calibration of multi-agent models
+# Neural parameter calibration of ODEs and SDEs
 ### Thomas Gaskin

 ---